Kings Without Kingdoms.

 Crowns Are Earned, Not Claimed.

-You don’t become a king when someone gives you a title.
+You don't become a king because someone gives you a title.

-You become a king when you start living like one, before anyone notices.
+You become a king the moment you start living like one - long before anyone notices.

 Character over comfort.